Download this series as a free eBook here.

 Let’s say you have R2,500 outstanding on a clothing account.
 Your account has been handed over to a debt collection agency.
 Each of the following interactions triggers a charge to your account:

 - The agency called you once, you panicked and asked them to call you back later.
-R20
+R21

 - When they do call back later, you decide not to answer the phone.
-R20
+R21

 - The agency then sends you an SMS to remind you of your outstanding amount.
-R2.80
+R3

 - Later they call you again, and you miss the call.
-R20
+R21

-This (fairly common) exchange can end up costing you R65.60.
-This amount gets added to your outstanding debt and at the end of the first month, you owe R2,565.60, even though you didn’t spend any more money.
+This (fairly common) exchange can end up costing you R69.
+This amount gets added to your outstanding debt and at the end of the first month, you owe R2,569.00, even though you didn’t spend any more money.

-The agency can keep adding charges to your outstanding debt up to R965.
-On a R2,500 account, that’s just shy of 39%!
-Essentially, if you had spent the cash instead of taking on debt, you would have been able to spend R3,465.
+The agency can keep adding charges to your outstanding debt up to R1023.
+On a R2,500 account, that’s just shy of 41%!
+Essentially, if you had spent the cash instead of taking on debt, you would have been able to spend R3,523.

 How to avoid debt collection fees

 Fortunately, you can avoid these additional costs fairly easily.
-Since debt collection agencies are allowed to negotiate a debt repayment plan with you, this could be an opportunity to get a discount on your debts or extend your repayment period to reduce your monthly contribution.
+Since debt collection agencies are allowed to negotiate a debt repayment plan with you, this could be an opportunity to get a discount on your debts. you could also extend your repayment period to reduce your monthly contribution.
 The only way to turn this setback into an opportunity is by answering the phone.

-Sticking to the repayment plan can reduce the amount the collection agency can legally charge you significantly.
-The agency might be able to offer you a discount on your outstanding debt, as well as the interest and any additional fees if you stick to the repayment plan.
-Imagine having to pay 20% less on all your debt just because you answered the phone!
+Sticking to the repayment plan can significantly reduce the amount the collection agency can legally charge you.
+The agency might be able to offer you a discount on your outstanding debt, as well as the interest and any additional fees, if you stick to the repayment plan.
+Imagine getting to pay 20% less on all your debt, just because you answered the phone!

 It’s normal to feel overwhelmed and afraid when your debt has been handed over.
 However, avoiding a debt collector can make the situation a whole lot worse and engaging with the collection agency might end up saving you money!